2C-F

 2C-F, also known as 4-fluoro-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.

 Use effects

 In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists the dose of 2C-F as greater than 250 mg orally and its duration as unknown.
-At a dose of 250 mg, 2C-F produces slight and uncertain effects including possible modest closed-eye visuals and pleasant lethargy.
+At a dose of 250 mg orally, 2C-F produced slight and uncertain effects including possible modest closed-eye visuals and pleasant lethargy.

 Pharmacology

 Very little data exists about the pharmacological properties, metabolism, and toxicity of 2C-F.

 Chemistry

 Properties

 2C-F may be found as a brownish freebase oil, or as a white crystalline hydrochloride salt.

 Synthesis

 The chemical synthesis of 2C-F has been described.

 Analogues

 Analogues of 2C-F include 2C-B, 2C-I, 2C-C, DOF, and 25F-NBOMe, among others.

 History

 2C-F was first described in the literature by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).